Introducing Jessica Williams

 - She has released over 70 albums and written over 1000 compositions

 - She holds a Fellowship with the John Simon Guggenheim Memorial Foundation

 - She has received two grants from the National Endowment for the Arts; a Rockefeller Grant for composing; the Alice B. Toklas Grant for Women Composers, the ACSCAP+ Award, and more

 During the past four decades, Jessica has recorded for Timeless Records, Maxjazz, Fantasy, Origin Arts, Jazz Focus, Candid, Concord Records, and others.
-She owns her publishing company, JJW Music, the CD company Red and Blue Recordings, and her own Internet business.
+She owns her publishing company, JJW Music, her new LLC called We R 1, the CD company Red and Blue Recordings, and her own Internet business, jessicawilliams.com.
 A frequent guest on NPR's Fresh Air with Terry Gross, she also appeared on Marian McPartland's Piano Jazz.
-She's written scores for PBS and HBO and has toured the world from The Kennedy Center in DC to the Opera House in Tokyo.
+She's written scores for PBS and HBO and has toured the world from The Kennedy Center in DC to the Queen's Hall in the UK to the Opera House in Tokyo.

 She is still very much active in her chosen profession and continues to be "a vibrant force on the contemporary music scene." - Rolling Stone